data301-2020-winter2/course-project-group_1039/README.md

 ## Team Members

 - Rita Lam: I am first year Master student in Applied Science; I hated coding but I am willing to learn and hope this course change my mind!
-- Leo Henon: one sentence about you!
+- Leo Henon: I am a second-year comp-sci Major in bachelor of Science.
+I love coding, but only when my code works!
 - Jamie Vo: I am a comp-sci second-year student.
 Coding is everything I want to do!
 I am not a fan of Excel!

 ## References